botpress/docs/docs/main/dialog.md

 **onNext** (also called **Transitions**) is precisely the same thing as _Flow-wide Transitions_ except that the conditions are only evaluated after `onReceive` or `onEnter` have been executed.

-> **Special cases**: If no condition is defined, the default behavior is that the conversation ends.
+&gt; **Special cases**: If no condition is defined, the default behavior is that the conversation ends.
-> If there are conditions defined but none match, nothing happens, i.e., the current node stays active, and it will flow when a condition is matched.
+&gt; If there are conditions defined but none match, nothing happens, i.e., the current node stays active, and it will flow when a condition is matched.
 By default, the `onNext` will only be retried after `onReceive` is re-invoked.

 **Destination**: A Transition always has a target that we call a Destination.
 It can be:

 -   A different Node
 -   A different Flow
 -   The previous Flow
 -   Itself (Loopback on itself)
 -   The end of the conversation

 #### Flow-wide onNext

 A Flow-wide onNext instruction allows you to override node transitions when the condition is successful.

-> **👓 Examples:** Flow-wide onNext
+&gt; **👓 Examples:** Flow-wide onNext
->
+&gt;
-> - Authentication Gate: Re-route the user to the login flow if they are not authenticated.
+&gt; -   Authentication Gate: Re-route the user to the login flow if they are not authenticated.
-> - Sentiment Analysis: Re-route the user to the human fallback node if the conversation is degrading
-> - Matching flow-wide intents such as "`cancel`" etc...
+&gt; -   Sentiment Analysis: Re-route the user to the human fallback node if the conversation is degrading &gt; -   Matching flow-wide intents such as "`cancel`" etc...

 ## State